-If you have benefited from the term “codependency” and the literature on it that exists and feel it does a proper job explaining your situation and helping you move past the relationship with the narcissist, this article is not meant to deter you from using it or to downplay the assistance you have received.
+Some people say survivors are narcissist abuse are codependent.
+In this article, I will disagree and explain why.
+Yet if you have benefited from the term “codependency” and feel it does a proper job explaining your situation and helping you move past the relationship with the narcissist, this article is not meant to deter you from using it or to downplay the assistance you have received.
 Rather, I’m speaking out for my own confusion and frustration about how the term is used, as well as for what I’ve heard from others about how it can also have negative consequences if the term isn’t carefully used (e.g., when it is used as a sweeping generalization of all victims of abuse, etc.).
 I recognize that, just as the term itself can’t speak for everyone for all the reasons I will describe, the ideas in my article, as with many of the theoretical articles I write, may not apply in all situations.
 I encourage you to read it with an open mind and, as always, I’m open to your thoughts as well.
 Thank you for reading!

 I have a confession to make.

 I have a problem with the term codependent and its application to those who are survivors of relationships with narcissists and psychopaths.